What We Know: Iran's Missile Strike Against The U.S. In Iraq

 Meanwhile, the United Nations mission in Iraq is calling for restraint, saying, "Senseless violence has predictable effects" and adding that Iraq will be left to pay the price for "external rivalries."

-In Australia – which has troops in Iraq as part of the U.S.-led coalition — Prime Minister Scott Morrison said his government is moving to protect its military and diplomatic personnel in Iraq, as it closely monitors the situation there.
+In Australia — which has troops in Iraq as part of the U.S.-led coalition — Prime Minister Scott Morrison said his government is moving to protect its military and diplomatic personnel in Iraq as it closely monitors the situation there.
 Morrison will lead a meeting of his national security committee on Thursday.

 French Foreign Minister Jean-Yves Le Drian also condemned Iran's missile attack.
 And he emphasized that the U.S. and other coalition members must continue to fight against ISIS while also respecting Iraq's sovereignty.